Neelp20/Project-4-TheWoodenSpoon/TESTING.md

 ![HTML Validator](docs/testing/w3c_screenshot.png)

-All pages were run through the official [Pep8](http://pep8online.com/) validator to ensure all code was pep8 compliant.
+All pages were run through the official [Pep8ci](https://pep8ci.herokuapp.com/) validator to ensure all code was pep8 compliant.
 Some errors were shown due to no newline at end of file and missing white space after.
-All of these errors were resolved with the exception of the settings.py file.
+All of these errors were resolved but still showing in validator.

-The django auto generated code for AUTH_PASSWORD_VALIDATORS were showing up as lines too long.
+In settings.py file - The django auto generated code for AUTH_PASSWORD_VALIDATORS were showing up as lines too long.
 I could not find a way to split these lines but since they were auto generated and not my own custom code, I hope this is acceptable.

 ![PEP8ci](docs/testing/pep8ci_screenshot.png)